About

 Research Assistant

-• Proposed data insights to business stakeholders.
+• Presented data-driven insights and recommendations to business stakeholders.

 Education